If every university on Earth was destroyed we would lose nothing.

 The majority of the trees planted were moringa, along with 300 fruit trees provided by the Forestry Department, including breadfruit, mahogany, sweet sop, carambola and tamarind.

-In Richmond Vale Academy we use moringa powder as a seasoning for food, drink moringa tea and our horses, chickens and pigs just love to eat fresh moringa leaves!
+In Richmond Vale Academy we use moringa powder as a seasoning for food and for moringa tea plus we give our horses, chickens and pigs - they just love to eat fresh moringa leaves!

 We have planted the trees in 20 of the poorest communities and distributed many more, with hundreds of people coming to our Climate Centre for their tree and information on how to use it.

-Michael is one of the farmers who we supported in planting moringa.
+Michael is one of the farmers whom we supported by planting moringa.

 The teachers and students helped to plant 100 moringa trees at Michael's farm in Mount Wynne, Central Leeward.
-For a long time Michael has wanted to "Go Organic" and make use of moringa’s benefits.
+For a long time Michael wanted to "Go Organic" and make use of moringa’s benefits.
 By planting moringa he plans to start a small business and reforest his land.
 The trees are growing well and his family has started to use the leaves of the plant in their everyday diet.
-The new trees help preventing soil erosion on Michael’s farm.
+The new trees helped prevent soil erosion on Michael’s farm.

 Who?
 Environment Online – ENO